seblu/absr/README.rst

 *avc* (aka Archlinux Version Checker) is a tool which check upstream packages versions against Archlinux/AUR versions.

+*avc -d* will only display version which differ with cache.
+*avc -n* will only display new verions.
+*avc -nd* will display new version not in cache (useful for mail report).

 Report can be sent by mail.

 ABD